Travel

 Students and scholars who will be leaving the US to study or perform research abroad need to complete an Out of Country Request and make sure that their immigration document has a valid travel signature for their scheduled return.

-The Departure eForm is not intended for temporary travel.
+The Departure eForm is not for temporary travel.

 The Departure eForm informs our office that you no longer need your immigration record at CSU which can result in its completion, deactivation, transfer, or termination.
 Please review the Departure eForm page for more information.